OKaluza/fractured/docs/docs.rst

 - *Right-click and drag* scroll fractal (if larger than display window)
 - *Shift + scroll* Rotate in 10 degree increments
 - *Alt + scroll* Rotate in 1 degree increments

-- *Shift + mouse move* Display a julia set preview as you move the mouse around a Mandelbrot set
+Julia set preview mode: to display a julia set preview as you move the mouse around a Mandelbrot set hit the ` key (the one above TAB and below ESC on most keyboards)

 Coordinates
 -----------
 As you move the mouse over the fractal display the coordinates in the complex plane are displayed in the box at the bottom left of the window.
-These coordinates are used for many of the available mouse actions, switching between the Mandebrot and Julia sets for instance.
+When switching between the Mandebrot and Julia sets or selecting a region of the fractal the coordinates show the position in fractal space that the mouse is pointing to.

 Palette
 -------
 The palette editor allows selection of a number of colours forming a gradient which is used to colour the fractal display.
 Each of the colours in the gradient is represented by a line and a slider tool, except for the start and end colours.
+When the mouse pointer is over the palette, sliders controls appear.

-- The slider tools (image) can be dragged, adjusting the position of the colour in the gradient.
+- The sliders can be dragged, adjusting the position of the colour in the gradient.
 - Clicking on the line below the slider opens the Colour Selector box allowing you to edit the colour.
 - Clicking elsewhere in the gradient also opens the Colour Selector box allowing you to add a new colour at the selected position.
 - The start and end colours can also be edited by clicking at the start/end of the gradient.
 - Right-clicking on a colour position marker deletes the colour from the gradient.
+- Ctrl+click reverses the gradient.
+- Scrolling the mouse shifts all the central colours in the gradient.

 Colour Selector
 ~~~~~~~~~~~~~~~
-A standard colour picker box which allows selection of the Saturation and Brightness of the colour using the large square box to the left and the Hue and Opacity using the columns to the right.
+A colour picker box appears whenever you click to add or edit a colour on the gradient.
+This allows selection of the Saturation and Brightness of the colour using the large square box to the left and the Hue and Opacity using the columns to the right.

 - The box can be moved around by clicking and dragging on its edges.
 - To accept changes to the colour, press the [OK] button and the box will close.